-The Seattle Squeeze is the period over the next five years where private and public construction projects will put pressure on our transportation system.
+The Seattle Squeeze is the period through 2024 where private and public construction projects will put pressure on our transportation system.

 How we all travel around Seattle is changing.
 It’s time to make a plan. #SeattleSqueeze